jpf/okta-get-id-token/README.md

 # Using

-Here is an example command that will fetch an `id_token` from Okta.
+Here is an example command that will fetch an `id_token` from Okta:

     ./get_id_token.sh -b 'https://example.okta.com' -c aBCdEf0GhiJkLMno1pq2 -u AzureDiamond -p hunter2 -o 'https://example.net/your_application'"